Paddock Rules – Formula SAE Electric

 • The detachable handle or key of the tractive system master switch must be taken-off completely and kept by an Electrical Safety Officer (ESO).

 • In the event the car has not passed E-Scrutineering, the HVD must be disconnected while the car is moved around on the event site.
-This also includes taking part in static events.
+This also includes teams who Tractive Battery Pack have passed E-Scrutineering and participating in static events.

 • All team members working on the system must wear appropriate PPE